cacahootie/relately/README.md

 # Use
 This is a standard flask/wsgi app, so the general aspects of running in dev mode and deploying behind gunicorn/uwsgi and nginx should go without saying.
-There's a file in the project root, `run.py` which will run a simple development version.
+There's a file in the project root, `run.py` which will run a simple development version, and a file `relately-server` which is a CLI script intended to be used for general development _outside_ this project.

+`relately-server -p 8008 -d relately -u relately --password plaintextreally`

 # API
 Currently the server supports one method, `select` in either GET or POST.